Academic Advising

 Advising for Major Fellowships

 Fellowship Advising, housed within the Office of International Programs, assists undergraduates and recent alumni as they navigate the process of identifying and applying to fellowships and scholarships.
-Designated faculty members and administrators are available to counsel students who are interested in applying for the Churchill, Dale, Deutscher Akademischer Austauschdienst (DAAD), Fulbright, Gates, Goldwater, Hertz, Labouisse, Luce, Marshall, National Science Foundation, Rhodes, Sachs, Truman, and other scholarships or fellowships.
-All except a handful like the Dale, Labouisse, and Sachs, which are available only to Princeton seniors, are awarded on the basis of national competition.
-Many applications are submitted early in the fall of senior year, but students are encouraged to attend information sessions and meet with a fellowship adviser in early spring of their junior years.
+Designated faculty members and administrators are available to counsel students who are interested in applying for the Churchill, Deutscher Akademischer Austauschdienst (DAAD), Fulbright, Gates, Goldwater, Hertz, Labouisse, Luce, Marshall, National Science Foundation, Rhodes, Sachs, Schwarzman, Truman and other scholarships or fellowships.
+All except a handful, such as the Dale, Labouisse, and Sachs, available to Princeton seniors, are awarded on the basis of national competition.
+Many applications are submitted early in the fall of senior year, but students are encouraged to attend information sessions and meet with a fellowship adviser in early spring of their junior year.
 Several awards are available to undergraduates prior to their senior year, including the Goldwater and Truman Scholarships.
-Further information on the fellowships and eligibility requirements, the names of the advisers for each fellowship, and appointment scheduling links are available from the Office of International Programs.
+Further information on the fellowships and eligibility requirements, the names of the advisers for each fellowship and appointment scheduling links are available from the Office of International Programs.

 Preparation for Graduate Study